Burgess Shale: Geology

 It was originally thought that the Burgess Shale was deposited in anoxic conditions, but mounting research shows that oxygen was continually present in the sediment.
 The anoxic setting had been thought to not only protect the newly dead organisms from decay, but it also created chemical conditions allowing the preservation of the soft parts of the organisms.
-Further, it reduced the abundance of burrowing organisms – burrows and trackways are found in beds containing soft-bodied organisms, but they are rare and generally of limited vertical extent.
+Furthermore, it reduced the abundance of burrowing organisms – burrows and trackways are found in beds containing soft-bodied organisms, but they are rare and generally of limited vertical extent.
 Brine seeps are an alternative hypothesis; see Burgess Shale type preservation for a more thorough discussion.

-Stratigraphy

-The Burgess Shale Formation comprises 10 members, the most famous being the Walcott Quarry Shale Member comprising the greater phyllopod bed.
+The Burgess Shale is sometimes treated as a distinct formation as the Burgess Shale Formation, rather than just a part of the Stephen Formation.

 Taphonomy and diagenesis

+The organisms that are found in the Burgess Shale are thought to have been rapidly entombed by sediment rich water current flows before they could have had a significant chance to decay.
+These currents may have transported the organisms relatively long distances before they were finally buried.
+The fossils are preserved as very thin (less than one micrometre/μm, or a thousandth of a milimetre, thick) carbonaceous films.

-There are many other comparable Cambrian lagerstätten; indeed such assemblages are far more common in the Cambrian than in any other period.
-This is mainly due to the limited extent of burrowing activity; as such bioturbation became more prevalent throughout the Cambrian, environments capable of preserving organisms' soft parts became much rarer.
-(The pre-Cambrian fossil record of animals is sparse and ambiguous.)
+There are many other comparable Cambrian lagerstätten; indeed, such assemblages are far more common in the Cambrian than in any other period.
+This is mainly due to the limited extent of burrowing activity; as such bioturbation became more prevalent throughout the Cambrian, and environments capable of preserving organisms' soft parts became much rarer.
+(The pre-Cambrian fossil record of animals is sparse and ambiguous, cf. Ediacaran biota.)

 Biota

 The biota of the Burgess Shale appears to be typical of middle Cambrian deposits.
 Although the hard-part bearing organisms make up as little as 14% of the community, these same organisms are found in similar proportions in other Cambrian localities.
 This means that there is no reason to assume that the organisms without hard parts are exceptional in any way; many appear in other lagerstätten of different age and locations.

-The biota consists of a range of organisms.
-Free-swimming (nectonic) organisms are relatively rare, with the majority of organisms being bottom dwelling (benthic) — either moving about (vagrant) or permanently attached to the sea floor (sessile).
+The biota comprises a diverse range of organisms.
+Free-swimming (nectonic) organisms are relatively rare, with the majority of organisms being bottom-dwelling (benthic) — either moving about (vagrant) or permanently attached to the sea floor (sessile).
 About two-thirds of the Burgess Shale organisms lived by feeding on the organic content in the muddy sea floor, while almost a third filtered out fine particles from the water column.
-Under 10% of organisms were predators or scavengers, although since these organisms were larger, the biomass was split equally among each of the filter feeding, deposit feeding, predatory and scavenging organisms.
+Under 10% of organisms were predators or scavengers, although since these organisms were larger, the biomass was split equally among the filter feeding, deposit feeding, predatory, and scavenging organisms.

 Many Burgess Shale organisms represent stem group members of the modern animal phyla, though crown group representatives of certain phyla are also present.

-A comprehensive list can be found at Paleobiota of the Burgess Shale.